 Result 5: Resources needed by service providers.
 SPs need resources that can help them in carrying out efficient service delivery.
-Direct resources, which have a direct impact on survivors, include counseling and mediation, awareness and educational training for refugees, as well as various forms of support services (medical, legal, faithbased).
-Supplementary resources included logistical equipment (like bicycles) and several kinds of training for service providers.
+Direct resources, which have a direct impact on survivors, include mediation, counseling and awareness and educational training for refugees, as well as various forms of support services (medical, legal, faith-Supplementary resources based). included logistical equipment (like bicycles) and several kinds of training for service providers.